Bromus cebadilla: Taxonomy

 The type specimens of B. cebadilla were collected by Carlo Giuseppe Bertero in 1828 from Rancagua in the Juan Fernandez Islands of Chile.
 Based on those specimens, Ernst Gottlieb von Steudel (Steud.), described the species in 1854 in Synopsis plantarum glumacearum.
 Type specimens include ST: 117, 118, 861, and 1411.

 Two synonyms, B. unioloides var. elata and B. stamineus were also described in 1854.
 B. valdivianus, another synonym, was described in 1857.
 In New Zealand from 1995, Bromus stamineus was considered separate from B. cebadilla and B. valdivianus (which were listed as synonyms under B. valdivianus).
 However, B. cebadilla and B. stamineus were described from the same specimen (ST 117; P; IT: US-865524 (fragm. ex P)).
 While both names were published in the same year, B. stamineus is thought to have been published in mid-1854, whereas B. cebadilla was published in April, and consequently takes priority.
 Thus, the two names are now generally considered synonyms by most sources, in favour of B. cebadilla.
 B. valdivianus, while valid, is usually considered the same species, and was published 3 years after B. cebadilla.

 In 2006, the new name 'B. catharticus var. elatus was published, based on the 1854 taxon Bromus unioloides var. elata, recognising the recent change from Bromus unioloides to Bromus catharticus.
 In the paper, their view was that B. cebadilla was not sufficiently morphologically different from B. catharticus to warrant recognition as separate species.
 This name is preferred in Argentina, California (United States), and Victoria (Australia).

-Bromus cebadilla is regarded as the preferred taxon in several countries (including New Zealand, and most of Australia), as well as by the international plant taxonomy database POWO, with B. stamineus, B. catharticus var. elatus, and B. valdivianus listed as some of its synonyms.
+Bromus cebadilla is regarded as the preferred taxon in several countries (including New Zealand, and most of Australia), as well as by the international plant taxonomy database POWO and the Catalogue of New World Grasses IV, with B. stamineus, B. catharticus var. elatus, and B. valdivianus listed as some of its synonyms.

+Recognition in the United States depends on the author, with Flora of North America and The University and Jepson Herbaria using B. catharticus var. elatus, while the Catalogue of New World Grasses IV, and Systematics of California Grasses both use B. cebadilla.

 Breeding experiments

-Despite the recognition of B. cebadilla as a variety of B. catharticus in some places, at least two studies have found that they produce near-sterile hybrids.
-The first, in 1949, found that when induced hybrids reproduced through selfing, they only 0-5% of the number of seeds that their parents produced through selfing.
-The second, in 1955, found that hybrids had a seed fertility rate of 15%, compared to 90% in parents.
+Despite being reduced to a variety of B. catharticus in some sources, at least two studies have found that they produce near-sterile hybrids.
+The first, in 1949, found that hybrids produced less than 5% of the number of seeds that their parents produced.
+The second, in 1955, found that hybrids had a seed fertility rate of 15% compared to 90% in parent species.

 Etymology

 Bromus - from the Greek bromos (oat), out of broma (food).

-Cebadilla - from the Spanish cebada (barley) and -illa (diminutive).
+cebadilla - from the Spanish cebada (barley) and -illa (diminutive).
 As in 'little barley'.